syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Case sensitive filtering

-The Data items can be filtered either with or without case sensitivity using the [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html).
+The Data items can be filtered with or without case sensitivity using the [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html).
 This can be done by passing the fourth optional parameter [IgnoreCase](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.WhereFilter.html#Syncfusion_Blazor_Data_WhereFilter_IgnoreCase) of the [Where clause](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.Query.html#Syncfusion_Blazor_Data_Query_Where_Syncfusion_Blazor_Data_WhereFilter_).

 The following example shows how to perform case-sensitive filter.